gshowalt/VirusPopModel/README.md

 ### "Experiments ###

-# Results
+# Results & Discussion
 ## 1. Can we replicate Virus to Bactera Ratios by tuning parameters?

+Collecting parameter values from literature produced a set of ranges given in [Table 1](https://github.com/gshowalt/VirusPopModel/blob/main/Table1.png) (do we want to include this?).

-We we run the experiments, we see either extinction of populations or runaway growth of virus populations, as shown below in Figure S1.
+When we run the experiments, we see either extinction of populations or runaway growth of virus populations, as shown below in Figure S1.

 ![Fig](https://github.com/gshowalt/VirusPopModel/blob/main/TimeDependent_withRCRnoManipulation.png)